 It comes as no surprise that cybersecurity continues to be one of the most sought-after IT job roles in the tech industry.
-Perhaps you’re currently working as a help desk technician and you’ve gotten a glimpse into a few cybersecurity projects that have sparked your interest, so now you’re ready to take that next step.
+Perhaps you’re currently working as a help desk technician and you’ve gotten a glimpse into a few cybersecurity projects that have sparked your interest, and you’re ready to take that next step.
 Regardless of whether you’re already in a cybersecurity-specific IT role or you’re doing cybersecurity tasks in a more general IT role, IT pros need cybersecurity skills to succeed.

 Cybersecurity Industry and Jobs

 There are currently more than 500,000 open cybersecurity jobs in the United States today, so there’s no better time to jump into your cybersecurity career than now.